-One of my friend lives in a Double storey homes perth and she has several indoor houseplants that flourish well in an indoor garden, including foliage plants like Aloe, English Ivy, Dracaena or Croton.
+One of my friend lives in a Double storey homes perth and she has several indoor houseplants that flourish well in an indoor garden, including foliage plants like Aloe, English Ivy, Dracaena or Croton which she is maintaining with the help of Garden Aware by Shad because of the great reviews they offer over various gardening tools.
 Seasonal flowers like Amaryllis, Poinsettia or Christmas Cactus make for great décor.
 Keep a watchful eye on these plants and look out for low light and humidity.
 Move plants to the brightest windows in the home and water plants thoroughly.
 Grouping plants together and washing dust off leaves also helps them live longer.

 Grow Edible Herbs

 Potted herbs are a great and easy way to have an indoor garden and spice up your favorite dishes and cocktails.
 Plant parsley, rosemary or sage in a small pot near a sunny window light.
 Don’t worry if these herbs seem to be growing slowly- once they start to grow they will take off quickly indoors.
 Basil is another great option if you have a south-facing window for maximum light and warmth.

 Enjoy your outdoor space from the comfort of your home